-Youtube SEO with TubeBuddy and Ahrefs: Optimize descriptions, titles and tags with strong keywords and high search volume
+Youtube SEO with TubeBuddy and Ahrefs: Find out your search volume for Youtube keywords

 Keywords with search volume data are not only available for organic Google searches, but also for YouTube keywords.
 The TubeBuddy browser extension displays relevant keyword suggestions directly in the Youtube Studio – for descriptions and tags.

 Search engine optimization in the organic Google search is fun – but in addition to the Google search and other search engines, there is also the product search on Amazon, from which we can extract keyword search volume data with Helium 10, or the YouTube search.
 There is also separate keyword data for the YouTube search, from which we can derive trends for subject areas and with which the relevance of certain keywords can be prioritized.
 This allows the title, description and tags of a YouTube video to be enriched in order to rank it higher in the YouTube search and ultimately generate more views.

 Most of the traffic on Youtube comes from video suggestions on the home page and in the video sidebar, as well as subscribed channels, Youtube Trends and Youtube Shorts.
 Youtube search, on the other hand, often accounts for around 20% of channel traffic.
 At the same time, when it comes to complex questions and objects, people prefer to search directly on Google instead of entering their search term in the YouTube search.
 In other words, keywords on YouTube searches usually have a much lower search volume than keywords from Google searches.
 This also means that there is no data at all or only little meaningful data for specialized and niche keywords, since they are so small that they do not exist as a separate keyword, or have a nominal search volume of less than 10 search queries per month.